 - Do not use gel electrophoresis

-- RNA quality for degraded and/or FFPE samples
+- To assess RNA quality for degraded and/or FFPE samples

 - Use capillary electrophoresis to determine the DV200

 If the quality and concentration of your sample(s) cannot be assessed using the recommended methods or if it is below the range of detection, please contact us.
 They may still be suitable to generate libraries from.

 What we do with your samples

 Once your samples arrive at NGI, we start by performing a reception control step in which we make sure the sample meets our requirements.